lmarza/DRL-for-Pick-and-Place-Task-subtasks/README.md

 ## Train the High-Level Choreographer (HLC):
 - Use your original Gym==0.10.8.
-- Transfer the saved weights from the "saved_models" folder of "FetchPickAndPlace-DDPG+HER" into the "HLS" folder (replace the folder if asked)
+- Transfer the saved weights from the "saved_models" folder of "FetchPickAndPlace-DDPG+HER" into the "HLC" folder (replace the folder if asked)
 - In the "init Weights" folder there are some weights collected from BC subtasks training.
-If you want to test HLS with BC methods, copy the file in the "initWeights" folder in to "train" and "weights" folders.
+If you want to test HLC with BC methods, copy the file in the "initWeights" folder in to "train" and "weights" folders.
-- In the "HLS" folder you can choose different methods to train HLS: `dense_rewardHandEng`,`sparse_rewardHandEng`,`dense_reward_BC`,`sparse_reward_BC`, `dense_rewardDDPG_HER`,`sparse_rewardDDPG_HER`
+- In the "HLC" folder you can choose different methods to train HLS: `dense_rewardHandEng`,`sparse_rewardHandEng`,`dense_reward_BC`,`sparse_reward_BC`, `dense_rewardDDPG_HER`,`sparse_rewardDDPG_HER`

  Dense/sparse reward HandEng it's the training of an agent that has to learn how to choreograph hand engineering actions.
 Dense/Sparse reward BC it's the training of an agent that has to learn how to choreograph low-level behaviors trained with BC and similar for DDPG+HER.

-To train HLS with one of these methods just copy the name and past it in `main.py` file at line 17
+To train HLC with one of these methods just copy the name and past it in `main.py` file at line 17
 ```python=17
 from dense_rewardDDPG_HER import train, test
 ```
- For the results presented below, we used `dense_rewardDDPG_HER`/`dense_reward_BC`

 - Run the program:
 ```
 python main.py